 How to become a private jet pilot?
-This is the question that many enthusiasts ask themselves.
-Whether you are 13, 20, 35 or older, you can start now to prepare the license and qualifications that will allow you to become a private jet pilot.
+And what is a typical private jet pilot salary?
+These are the questions that many enthusiasts ask themselves.
+Whatever your age, you can now start to prepare for the permit and qualifications that will let you become a private jet pilot.
 In this article, AEROAFFAIRES explains all the steps you need to follow in order to take off.

 Why become a private jet pilot?

-Private jet pilot is a job that engenders many responsibilities: beyond the transport of passengers or freight, you will be responsible for establishing the flight plan, checking and preparing the aircraft, ensuring the comfort and quality of service, but above all the safety of the passengers.
+Being a private jet pilot is a job that involves many responsibilities; beyond the transport of passengers or freight, you will be responsible for establishing the flight plan, checking and preparing the aircraft, ensuring the quality of service, but above all the comfort and safety of the passengers.

-It is a job carried out by a large majority of passionate people because it also involves sacrifices.
+It is a job overwhelmingly carried out by passionate people because of the sacrifices involved.
 Unlike airline pilots, you won’t receive your schedule a month in advance but will often be called upon at the last minute for example.

-According to François-Valéry Vannimenus, pilot of the private jet Citation 2, the skills required to be a good pilot are, among others, “to be orderly, to easily find your way around space, to be open and to listen to others”.
-You may also be asked to be very discreet when transporting personalities.
+According to François-Valéry Vannimenus, the pilot for the private jet Citation 2, the skills required to be a good pilot are, among others, “being organised, being able to get your bearings easily, and being open and listening to others”.
+Discretion will probably also be required when carrying well-known figures.

 Finally, it is a physically, professionally and personally demanding job.
 Before starting any training procedure, make sure that you are fit for this job by having a Class 1 medical examination.
-This visit will then be done on a regular basis.
+This will be followed by check-ups on a regular basis.

 How do I become a private jet pilot?

-These prerequisites allow you to start your career as a co-pilot, or first-officer.
-To become a captain, it is necessary to subsequently validate the practical ATPL, i.e. 1500 hours of flight time.
-However, having your CPL is not enough to take off on most aircrafts.
+These prerequisites allow you to start your career as a co-pilot, or first officer.
+To become a captain, it is necessary to then validate the practical ATPL, i.e. 1,500 hours of flight time.
+However, having your CPL is not enough to take off on most aircraft.
 For this, additional qualifications are required, such as the night flight or instrument rating ones, which allow you to fly in particular weather conditions.

-Finally, you need to pass a type rating to specialize on a particular type of aircraft.
-The initial training of a pilot for private aviation is therefore the same as that of a pilot for commercial aviation.
-The difference is in the complementary qualifications to pass.
+Finally, you need to pass a type rating to specialise in a particular type of aircraft.
+Initial training for a private aviation pilot is therefore the same as that of a commercial pilot.
+The difference is in the additional qualifications to pass.
 In a company, the regulations only allow a maximum of three type ratings.

 What about the training?

-In France, there are three types of training to pass the license to become a pilot.
-They all require having obtained the baccalaureate and validated two years of higher education, with some exceptions.
-The baccalaureate can be a general, professional or technological one.
-Most interested students then pursue scientific or engineering studies (in France: CPEG, licenses, DUT, BTS), before choosing a training to become a pilot.
-They have three options:
+In France, meanwhile, there are three types of training to pass the license to become a pilot.
+They all require having obtained the baccalaureate and completed two years of higher education, with some exceptions.
+The options are:

-- The state sector: training is free but difficult to integrate.
+- The state sector: training is free but difficult to get a place on.
 It takes place at the École Nationale de l’Aviation Civile (ENAC).

-- The military sector: you can be recruited by the three armies (air, land, sea), either by passing a competitive examination after two years of preparatory class (you will be a career officer), or just after your baccalaureate (you will be a contract officer).
+- The military sector: you can be recruited by any of the forces, either by passing a competitive examination after two years of preparatory class (you will be a career officer), or just after your baccalaureate (you will be a contract officer).
 You will be able to reconvert to the private sector after 10 years of service.

 - The private sector: there are many private schools in France and abroad.
 You can also choose between two types of training.
-The first is the “cadet” training; some airlines offer to finance all or part of your degree and then hire you afterwards.
+The first is cadet training; some airlines offer to finance all or part of your degree and then hire you afterwards.
 Air France is one of them and this option is also offered abroad.
 The second is independent training.
 Independent training varies depending on the airline and is very expensive.
-One of the advantages is to be able to spread your training by taking it, if you wish, in the form of modules.
+One of the advantages is being able to spread your training by taking it, if you wish, in the form of modules.

 What do I do in the meantime?